 Once you're on the island, you can lay down and bathe in the sun, dive in the lake's waters or eat a snack or ice cream the from kiosk available to tourists.
 Saint Biagio Island is open to tourists from the 1st of May to the 15th of September, from 9am to 6pm.

-In the event of bad weather both the island and the kiosk are closed.
-From Salò you can view and admire this gracious island's beauty with our Itinerary 3.
+In case of bad weather both the island and the kiosk are closed.
+From Salò you can view and admire this graceful island's beauty with our Itinerary 3.